-The Prevnar franchise of vaccines constitutes nearly 15% to the our price estimate.
+The Prevnar franchise of vaccines constitutes nearly 12% to our price estimate.
 The franchise's revenues have stabilized recently amounting to $3.97 billion in 2013.
-We currently expect the figure to reach past $5 billion by the end of our forecast period.
+We currently expect the figure to reach past $5.8 billion by the end of our forecast period.
 However, with drug's extension to new indications, the sales growth may exceed our expectations.
-If Prevnar is able to increase its revenues to $8 billion by the end of our forecast period, there could be a potential upside of nearly 5% to our price estimate.
+If Prevnar is able to increase its revenues to $9 billion by the end of our forecast period, there could be a potential upside of nearly 5% to our price estimate.
 If however, regulatory approvals take more time or are unfavorable, and Prevnar's revenues remain flat, it could lead to a slight downside.

 Pfizer is currently the world's biggest pharmaceutical company in terms of revenues.
 It was founded in 1849 and went public in 2004.
 In October, 2009, Pfizer completed the acquisition of pharmaceutical giant Wyeth for $68 billion.
 The firm operates in two main segments: Bio-pharmaceutical and Diversified.

 Bio-pharmaceutical includes the Primary Care, Specialty Care, Established Products, Emerging Markets and Oncology customer-focused units, which includes products that prevent and treat cardiovascular and metabolic diseases, central nervous system disorders, arthritis and pain, respiratory diseases, urogenital conditions, cancer, eye disease and endocrine disorders.

 Diversified includes consumer healthcare products such as pain management therapies, cough/cold/allergy remedies, dietary supplements, hemorrhoidal care and other personal care items, as well as nutrition products such as infant and toddler formula products.